SunCloudK/my-first-repo/README.md

 # Guessing Game Project

-This project is created by Yazid TAHIRI ALAOUI as part of an assignment.
+This project is created by ME as part of an assignment.

 ## Date and Time
 Wed Dec 12 10:15:00 2024